“Life is a school of probability”

 Now, that we’ve had a bit of fun with probabilities, let’s get back to the serious stuff.
 What we’ve been discussing with dice, cards, and roulette, is called classical probability, where the combinations and probabilities of events are discrete and known.
 There are two other families of probability, including empirical and subjective probability.

 Empirical probability is where historical data or experimental data is used to calculate the frequency of events occurring under particular conditions.
-The majority of managed probabilities within an organization are empirical probabilities, including probabilities tied to customer demand, out-of-stocks, customer responses to advertising and marketing, customer service, variances in a process, quality and defects.
+The majority of managed probabilities within an organization are empirical probabilities, including probabilities tied to customer demand, out-of-stocks, customer responses to advertising and marketing, customer service, variances in a process, quality, and defects.
 The key to empirical probabilities is to gather, analyze and chart the underlying data of the events you want to understand.
-You can use a simple scatter plot, frequency chart or histogram to help you understand the probabilities of different events happening.
-Furthermore, statistics and regression analysis can help you use the historical data and project out future probabilities and forecast estimates.
+You can use a simple scatter plot, frequency chart, or histogram to help you understand the probabilities of different events happening.
+Furthermore, statistics and regression analysis can help you use historical data and project future probabilities and forecast estimates.

 Empirical probabilities are often represented by a few types of distributions.
 The first is the normal distribution, otherwise known as the famous bell curve, which is represented by a somewhat evenly distributed probability on either side of the mean.
-In the real world, IQ, height, open rates for email campaigns, the number of products purchased by customers typically follows a normal distribution.
+In the real world, IQ, height, and open rates for email campaigns, and the number of products purchased by customers typically follows a normal distribution.

 The Poisson distribution is another important distribution of probability, which represents the probability of a given number of events happening within a specific time period.
-The Poisson distribution is used to understand lines in a supermarket, calls to a call center, demand for a product in a store.
+The Poisson distribution is used to understand lines in a supermarket, calls to a call center, and demand for a product in a store.

 While many people try to manage to averages, it is important to understand the general shape of a histogram or distribution of probability.